 #7.
 Freeze a few dinners for that first week back to school

-Make a few double batches as you cook the week before and save the 2nd batch.
+Make a few double batches as you cook the week before and save and freeze the 2nd batch.

 This will help you and the family get back into a routine and juggle work and homework commitments.

-You might also like: Easy back to school dinner recipes to save you time and 9 Fresh new ideas for kids lunches to inspire you
+You May Also Enjoy Easy back to school dinner recipes to save you time

 2 to 3 days to go...